Skip to main content

 Languages spoken: English

 • Tyler Durns, MD, Assistant Professor (Clinical), earned his medical degree at the University of Arizona College of Medicine.
 He completed Adult Psychiatry residency at the University of Utah where he served as Chief Resident.
 Dr. Durns subsequently completed his fellowship in Forensic Psychiatry with the University of California Davis Division of Psychiatry and the Law.
 He is board-certified in both Adult and Forensic Psychiatry by the American Board of Psychiatry and Neurology.
 Dr. Durns' clinical interests include treatment-resistant mood disorders, schizophrenia spectrum and related disorders, trauma and other related disorders, borderline personality disorder, existential and behavioral psychotherapies, and advanced psychopharmacology.
 His forensic interests include violence risk assessment, criminal responsibility, psychopathy, malingering, and medical malpractice.
-Dr. Durns is excited to be continue mentoring trainees as a member of both the clinical adult inpatient and outpatient teams at the University of Utah Huntsman Mental Health Institute.
-He also founded and serves as the Program Director for the Forensic Psychiatry Fellowship.
+Dr. Durns is excited to continue mentoring trainees as a member of both the clinical adult inpatient and outpatient teams at the University of Utah Huntsman Mental Health Institute.
+He also founded and serves as the Program Director for the Forensic Psychiatry Fellowship in the Spencer Fox Eccles School of Medicine.

 Board Certification